Neck pain can be far more severe than even a very sore back.

 It is widely acknowledged that getting the patient back to work as soon as possible is very important.

-Should this relatively conservative treatment fail; medical research admits that anti inflammatory drugs in fact cause many thousands of deaths in the United States, mostly from bleeding ulcers, and that in their opinion more radical nerve root injection, neurotomy and open surgery should be used.
+Should this relatively conservative treatment fail; medical research admits that anti-inflammatory drugs in fact cause many thousands of deaths in the United States, mostly from bleeding ulcers; in their opinion more radical nerve root injection, neurotomy and open surgery should be used.

 New research